 Patients can control the amount of details visible in their My Health Record.
 They will receive a notification when their account is accessed and an audit history will show when and where their records were accessed.
 But, these safeguards have vulnerabilities too.
 Perhaps the most concerning is the secondary use of data.
 Information on a patient’s My Health Record may be downloaded illegally onto an unsecured computer which can then be hacked, leaving the patient’s information exposed to illicit means of data usage.

 Australia’s My Health Record system could make an enormous impact in terms of providing better healthcare treatment for the patients.
 That said, there are downsides to the records system that people should be aware of.
 It’s up to you to weigh out the pros and cons of the My Health Record system and decide whether or not it’s worth storing all of your medical information digitally.
-It is always best to get in touch with your local paediatric surgeon in Perth for more detailed information.
+It is always best to get in touch with your local paediatric surgeon in Newcastle for more detailed information.